Demolition of Masjid al-Dirar: Accounts

-Abu Amir al-Rahib was a hanif who disliked Muhammad, and reportedly fought in the Battle of Badr.
+Abu Amir al-Rahib was originally a Christian who disliked Muhammad, and reportedly fought in the Battle of Badr.
 He wanted him expelled from Medina and Islam eradicated.
 He also joined the Quraysh against the Muslims in the Battle of Uhud.
 The majority have stated that Abu Amir requested assistance from the Byzantines against Muhammad.
 Abd Allah ibn Ubayy, an enemy of Islam, was his nephew.
 Abu Amir died in year 9 or 10 Hijri era in the courtyard of Heraclius.